InsightDataScience/aws-ops-insight/README.md

 # Setting up your AWS Environment

 We'll start by using Terraform to "provision" resources on your AWS account.
-Terraform is an industry-standard open source technology for provisioning hardware, whether on any popular cloud provider (e.g. AWS, GCP), or in-house data centers.
+Terraform is an industry-standard open source technology for provisioning hardware, whether on any popular cloud providers (e.g. AWS, GCP, Azure), or in-house data centers.
 Terraform is written in Go, and is designed to quickly and easily create and destroy infrastructure of hundreds of resources in parallel.

 Terraform also has a great community of open source modules available in the [Terraform Registry](https://registry.terraform.io/).
 We'll be using several of the pre-built AWS modules now.